Stenson wins Tour Championship and FedExCup

 American Webb Simpson carded a best-of-the-day 63 to secure fourth place in the elite 30-player field at nine under, a stroke better than compatriot Dustin Johnson (69).

-FedExCup points leader Tiger Woods, a distant 14 strokes off the pace overnight, ended his 2013 PGA Tour campaign with a three-under 67 in a tie for 22nd at level-par 280.
+FedExCup points leader Tiger Woods, a distant 14 strokes off the pace overnight, ending his 2013 PGA Tour campaign with a three-under 67 in a tie for 22nd at level-par 280.

 BIGGEST PAYDAY